Progress

 your opposite leg (4)

-1 The progress described here is based on developments that you
+The progress that’s described here is founded

 The